2:1 (or international equivalent).

 Reflecting increased interest in contemporary history following the end of the Cold War, this course is explicitly historical in scope, with particular focus on events within living memory.

 Nottingham has one of the largest number of academics focused on contemporary history in the UK.
-Staff in the School of Politics and International Relations are actively engaged in this research and are joined by experts in the School of American and Canadian Studies, Department of History, Department of Theology and Religious Studies, and the China Policy Institute.
+Staff in the School of Politics and International Relations are actively engaged in this research and are joined by experts in the School of American and Canadian Studies, Department of History, and the Department of Theology and Religious Studies.

 Areas of special interest include:

 - Cold War history

 - labour and urban history, especially in Britain and Europe